kojiromike/magento-retail-order-management/docs/INSTALL.md

 eBay Enterprise will initially assist you with setting up your XML.
 Before product import functions properly, all of the following must be true:

-1. The XML must be set up properly.
+1. The XML must be properly set up.
 1. The XML feeds must be uploaded to eBay Enterprise (subsequently, the Magento cron job looks for updates every 15 minutes).
 1. All required attributes and attribute sets must be set up in Magento.
 You or the Magento administrator must do this; it does not happen automatically.